pokt-network/smt/docs/smt.md

 ### Extension Nodes

 Extension nodes represent a singly linked chain of inner nodes, with a single child.
+In other words, they are an optimization to avoid having a long chain of inner nodes where each inner node only has one child.

-They are used to represent a common path in the trie and as such contain the path and bounds of the path they represent.
+In other words, they are used to represent a common path in the trie and as such contain the path and bounds of the path they represent.
 The `digest` of an extension node is the hash of its path bounds, the path itself and the child nodes digest concatenated.